 - Quality services in accordance with our established policies and procedures.

 At the post-secondary level of education, SCTCC does not have the same legal obligations as high school personnel.
 Faculty and staff will not seek out students to determine if their educational needs are met.
-It is the student’s responsibility to initiate contact with Disability Services to request accommodations for a diagnosed disability.
+It is the student’s responsibility to initiate contact with Accessibility Services to request accommodations for a diagnosed disability.

 Therefore, it is the student’s responsibility to: